 Have you heard of Indy Honor Flight?

-An all-Volunteer organization, Indy Honor Flight takes wartime veterans to Washington D.C. to visit the memorials built in their honor.
+Indy Honor Flight, an all-Volunteer organization, takes wartime veterans to Washington D.C. to visit the memorials built in their honor.
 FOR FREE!

 They offer a full day of thanks and honor to the men and women who served our country during WWII, Korea, and Vietnam.
 This is truly a once-in-a-lifetime trip for so many of our Hoosier Heroes.

 I recently applied to volunteer as a guardian but learned they have a 1-2 year waiting period.
 Guardians are paired up with veterans and serve as their connection throughout the flight.
 They pick them up and transport them to the airport.
 They sit next to them on the flight, escort them to the memorials and are responsible for their safety during the trip.

 I got in!

 I learned this week that a volunteer slot fell through, and I was offered an opportunity to be a Guardian!
 So, of course, I gladly accepted, and I am so excited!

 Bob, a Vietnam-era Vet, will travel in April, and I get to be his guardian.
 I look forward to meeting him and his family and learning more about his unit and military service.

 This got real personal for me.
 As I think about Vietnam veterans, I’m reminded of my late father, who served in the army at that time.
 But, unfortunately, I never got a chance to understand what he went through or the full scope of his military service.

 Indy Honor Flight rolls out the red carpet for our veterans.
 They do a huge meet and greet event on the Friday before the flight.
 Then on Saturday, we report at 4:15 and then have a full day ahead of us.